smol-kitten/MinecraftThroughTime/README.md

     - Updates the Client with a Profile from a profile relative to the batch.
 - ## updateServer.bat
     - Updates the Server with a Profile from a profile relative to the batch.
+- ## incrementClient.bat
+    - Updates Client to next version in profile ignoring date.
+- ## MakeProfile.bat
+    - Create a profile with all versions available in launcher.